 A few years back I was in India when Holi was around the corner.
 It was more than a decade back when I was last here during the festive season.
 And the very thought of celebrating Holi in Delhi was quite enthralling.

 It was the day before Holi.
-The morning was cold with sun dancing behind few scattered clouds.
+The morning was cold with the sun dancing behind few scattered clouds.
 I was on my to Connaught Place to run few errands when I realized that I forgot my phone at home.
 The world we live, the thought of separating from your gadget makes you feel as if you are transposed to a world of isolation.

-Half nervous and tad frustrated I hastily took a turn and invariably landed in the dense lanes of Lajpat Nagar.
+Half nervous and a tad frustrated I hastily took a turn and invariably landed in the dense lanes of Lajpat Nagar.
 A sudden splash of water welcomed my car and I was bailed out of my prolonged brooding.

-The lanes were crowded with forest of concrete structures.
+The lanes were crowded with a forest of concrete structures.
 The water was pouring from all directions reincarnating the modern way of celebrating Holi.
 I committed two mistakes: look up from my car to find the culprit and in the process jutted my head out to abate curiosity.

-Results were obvious – I was drenched with splashes of color soaked cold water.
+Results were obvious – I was drenched with splashes of color-soaked cold water.

-For few moments I was flabbergasted, but then I transformed myself to savor the moment – who knows how many years I would have to wait again for this serendipity.
-In the busy schedule of life we often forget to cherish the small joys.
+For few moments I was flabbergasted, but then I transformed myself to savor the moment.
+Who knows how many years I would have to wait again for this serendipity.
+In the busy schedule of life, we often forget to cherish the small joys.
 And to acknowledge that spirit, I surrendered to the moment to celebrate life.